fabricius1/azure-machine-learning-api-deployment/README.md

 > ```python manage.py runscript update_lm```

-# List of API Routes
+# List of API routes

 1. With the Django server still running, access `http://localhost:8000/lm/api/docs` to check the API Swagger documentation listing all the available routes.
 You can test them there or access the routes directly.